-Article 17-International special sign
+Article 16-International special sign

-1. The international special sign for works and installations containing dangerous forces, as provided for in Article 56, paragraph 7, of the Protocol, shall be a group of three bright orange circles of equal size, placed on the same axis, the distance between each circle being one radius, in accordance with Figure 5 illustrated below.

-2. The sign shall be as large as appropriate under the circumstances.
+- 1. The international special sign for works and installations containing dangerous forces, as provided for in Article 56, paragraph 7, of the Protocol, shall be a group of three bright orange circles of equal size, placed on the same axis, the distance between each circle being one radius, in accordance with Figure 5 illustrated below. - 2.
+The sign shall be as large as appropriate under the circumstances.
 When displayed over an extended surface it may be repeated as often as appropriate under the circumstances.
-It shall, whenever possible, be displayed on flat surfaces or on flags so as to be visible from as many directions and from as far away as possible.

-3. On a flag, the distance between the outer limits of the sign and the adjacent sides of the flag shall be one radius of a circle.
-The flag shall be rectangular and shall have a white ground.

-4. At night or when visibility is reduced, the sign may be lighted or illuminated.
+It shall, whenever possible, be displayed on flat surfaces or on flags so as to be visible from as many directions and from as far away as possible. - 3.
+On a flag, the distance between the outer limits of the sign and the adjacent sides of the flag shall be one radius of a circle.
+The flag shall be rectangular and shall have a white ground. - 4.
+At night or when visibility is reduced, the sign may be lighted or illuminated.
 It may also be made of materials rendering it recognizable by technical means of detection.

+Fig. 5: International special sign for works and installations containing dangerous forces

+ANNEX II

+IDENTITY CARD FOR JOURNALISTS ON DANGEROUS PROFESSIONAL MISSIONS

+Schedule 6-Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the Adoption of an Additional Distinctive Emblem (Protocol III)

+Preamble

+The High Contracting Parties,

+- (PP1) Reaffirming the provisions of the Geneva Conventions of 12 August 1949 (in particular Articles 26, 38, 42 and 44 of the First Geneva Convention) and, where applicable, their Additional Protocols of 8 June 1977 (in particular Articles 18 and 38 of Additional Protocol I and Article 12 of Additional Protocol II), concerning the use of distinctive emblems, - (PP2) Desiring to supplement the aforementioned provisions so as to enhance their protective value and universal character, - (PP3) Noting that this Protocol is without prejudice to the recognized right of High Contracting Parties to continue to use the emblems they are using in conformity with their obligations under the Geneva Conventions and, where applicable, the Protocols additional thereto, - (PP4) Recalling that the obligation to respect persons and objects protected by the Geneva Conventions and the Protocols additional thereto derives from their protected status under international law and is not dependent on use of the distinctive emblems, signs or signals, - (PP5) Stressing that the distinctive emblems are not intended to have any religious, ethnic, racial, regional or political significance, - (PP6) Emphasizing the importance of ensuring full respect for the obligations relating to the distinctive emblems recognized in the Geneva Conventions, and, where applicable, the Protocols additional thereto,

-Protocol Additional to the Geneva Conventions of 12 August, 1949, and relating to the Protection of Victims of Non-International Armed Conflicts (Protocol II), 8 June 1977.
+Schedule 6 Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the Adoption of an Additional Distinctive Emblem (Protocol III)